knighton/mapreduce/README.md

 Implementation of mapreduce to run on http://dominoup.com.

-Example usage (complete example at example.py):
+Example usage (see complete example at examples/example.py):

     steps = [
         {